 - Sandra McFarlandsmcfarland@wifacets.org414-374-4645877-374-0511Read bio »Sandra McFarland is the Administrative Services Coordinator for WI FACETS.
 Sandra provides secretarial support to the WI FACETS Administrative Team.
 Sandra has over 23 years of Customer Service experience and 15 years’ experience in the Administrative Field.
 She received her Associate’s Degree in 1997 for Administrative Assistance from the Milwaukee Area Technical College.
 Sandra has an extensive amount of training related to Customer Service, Data/Records Management and Effective Communication Strategies.
 Sandra provides secretarial support for all of the clergy staff and members at her church.
 Sandra is the sister of a young woman who was deaf, and she is the mother of two boys.

-- Victoria Davis Dávilavdavisdavila@wifacets.org414-374-4645877-374-0511Read bio »Victoria Davis Dávila is the director of the State Personnel Development Grant and the Milwaukee Public Schools Initiative Grant at WI FACETS.
+- Victoria Davis Dávilavdavisdavila@wifacets.org414-374-4645877-374-0511Read bio »Victoria Davis Dávila is the DPI Grants Coordinator at WI FACETS, where she is responsible for coordinating the State Personnel Development Grant, the Milwaukee Public Schools Initiative, and the Wisconsin Early Learning and Literacy grant.
+Her work at WI FACETS involves engaging families as equal partners around systems improvements efforts.
 Victoria received her Bachelor’s Degree from UW-Madison in 2007 and her Law Degree from Marquette University in 2011.
 Prior to joining WI FACETS, Victoria was an attorney in private practice, where her practice focused on disability law, including special education, guardianship, and juvenile law issues.
 She has served on non-profit boards, spoken on disability law topics for various groups, and volunteers for pro bono legal service providers.
 Victoria is the sister of a young man with physical and learning disabilities.
-She is recently married and lives in Milwaukee with her husband.
+She and her husband live in Milwaukee and are expecting their first child in 2017.